Historic Filipinotown, Los Angeles: History

-In a section of downtown Los Angeles now known as Little Tokyo, a Filipino community known as Little Manila existed and flourished for over two decades (1920s-40s).
-The first significant wave of Filipino migration came in 1923, when over 2,000 arrived in California.
+In a section of downtown Los Angeles now known as Little Tokyo, that displaced the original little Manila, a Filipino community known as Little Manila existed and flourished for over two decades (1920s-40s).
+The first significant wave of Filipino migration came in 1923.
+However, Filipinos were already in Los Angeles as early as its' very foundation, as a certain Antonio Miranda Rodríguez, a skilled gunsmith of Filipino descent from Manila was one of the original founders of Los Angeles city, however after arriving in Los Angeles, was then shortly re-assigned to nearby Santa Barbara which was a fortress that needed his gun-smithing skills more.
+As for the first major migration in 1923, for when over 2,000 arrived in California.
 Ten years later, over 6,000 resided in Los Angeles, most living in the downtown neighborhood bordered by San Pedro Street to the east, Sixth Street to the south, Figueroa Street to the west, and Sunset Boulevard to the North.
 Twelve restaurants, seven barbershops, the immigrant newspaper The Philippines Review and the Manila Portrait Studio all helped to buoy the Los Angeles Filipino diaspora.
 Many of the Filipino pioneers came to Los Angeles to study, while others settled as residents for employment.
 This community of mostly males established numerous restaurants, pool halls, cafés, employment agencies and barbershops which became the hub where Filipinos congregated, lived, socialized, organized and networked among their compatriots to find companionship, fellowship and work.
 One would merely drive to First and Main Streets to solicit Filipinos, either by Hollywood studios in need of ethnic-type extras for cinematic productions or many others in need of cheap labor.

 By the early 1950s, Filipinos were able to buy land in the United States.
 In Los Angeles, many Filipino families bought their first homes in the Temple-Beverly corridor, with the growth of Filipino families in this corridor, they created Filipino-owned businesses, establishments, churches, and organizations.